GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-pubsub/README.md

         '
         "${TEMPLATES_LAUNCH_API}"
     ```

-_Note_: Credentials inside secret storage should have appropriate SSL configuration with following parameters:
+_Note_: Credentials inside GCS or secret storage should have appropriate SSL configuration with
+following parameters:

 - `bucket` - the bucket in Google Cloud Storage with SSL certificate
 - `ssl.truststore.location` - the location of the trust store file
 - `ssl.truststore.password` - the password for the trust store file